feophan/tenguesta_ngoldorinwa/docs/phon/acc.md

 	+ `oromardi` --- *'****o****-ro-'****mar****-di*

-!!! important "Exceptions"
+!!! warning "Exceptions"
-	**Exception 5**: The long syllable or initial syllable attracted secondary stress if they were separated from the main stress:
+	**Exception 6**: The long syllable or initial syllable attracted secondary stress if they were separated from the main stress:

 	+ `andafalasse` --- *'****an****-da-fa-['****la****<sub>2</sub>-s<sub>1</sub>]-se* (**not** *an-****da****-fa-****las****-se* as per Rule 2)

-	**Exception 6**: If the initial syllable was light and immediately preceded the main stress, it lost its accent:
+	**Exception 7**: If the initial syllable was light and immediately preceded the main stress, it lost its accent:

 	+ `namárie` --- *na-['ma-****a****<sub>2</sub>-ri<sub>1</sub>]-e*